Cuprate/cuprate/database/README.md

 ---

 # Documentation
-In general, documentation for `database/` is split into 3:
+Documentation for `database/` is split into 3 locations:

 | Documentation location    | Purpose |
 |---------------------------|---------|